Warkworth, New Zealand

 Warkworth (Puhinui) is a town on the Northland Peninsula in the upper North Island of New Zealand.
-It is in the northern part of the Auckland Region, 64 km north of Auckland and 98 km south of Whangārei, at the head of Mahurangi Harbour.
+It is in the northern part of the Auckland Region, 64 km north of Auckland and 98 km south of Whangārei, at the head of the Mahurangi River.
 State Highway 1 runs past it.

-Mahurangi Harbour and surrounding area has been settled by Māori since at least the 13th century.
-As Warkworth is the uppermost navigable point on the Mahurangi River, it was a crossroads between overland traffic and waka, and gained the name Puhinui, referring to the waterfalls on the river.
-Māori people of the Mahurangi Harbour area moved seasonally between different kāinga based on available resources, and came to the dense kauri forests at Puhinui for food resources such as berries and eels, and to fell trees to build waka.

-During the 17th and 18th centuries, Ngāti Rongo, Ngāti Raupō and Ngāti Manuhiri were active in the Warkworth area.
-The area was depopulated during the Musket Wars of the 1820s, with Te Kawerau hapū taking shelter with differing tribes in the north.
-Ngāti Rongo returned to the area in 1836, followed by Ngāti Manuhiri in the early 1840s.

 European settler John Anderson Brown first settled at Warkworth in 1843, establishing a timber mill on the banks of the Mahurangi River.
-The town was officially established in 1853, and became a hub for timber and shipbuilding industries.
-The town became a hub for the Wilsons Cement Works in 1884.
-By the 1930s, as roads improved, it transitioned into a commercial and service hub for the surrounding rural area.
+The town was established in 1853 and became a hub for timber and shipbuilding industries.
+The town became a hub for the Wilsons Cement Works in 1884, after the closure and with roading improvements in the 1930s it transitioned into a commercial and service hub for the surrounding rural area.
+Warkworth was the main settlement in Rodney County and was the seat of local governance for many years.

-Warkworth and the surrounding areas was home to over 40 United States Army camps during World War II.
-In 1971 the Warkworth Radio Astronomical Observatory was established near the town.
-The town's population has grown significantly since the mid-2000s.
+Warkworth had a large American military presence during the Second World War.
+In the 21st century Warkworth has been expanding, with the town expected to increase up to five-fold in size.

 Etymology

-Warkworth was named in 1853 by early settler John Anderson Brown, who took the name from Warkworth in Northumberland, allegedly because the Mahurangi River reminded him of the River Coquet at Warkworth, where a relative of Browns worked as a school headmaster.
+Warkworth was named in 1854 by early settler John Anderson Brown, who took the name from Warkworth, Northumberland, allegedly because the Mahurangi River reminded him of the River Coquet at Warkworth, where a relative of Brown's worked as a school headmaster.
 The major streets of Warkworth were named after villages adjacent to Warkworth in England, or after major Northumbrian families.
 For ten years prior to this, the area was known as Brown's Mill, after the John Anderson Brown sawmill, and until the 1870s the township was primarily known by the name Upper Mahurangi.

 The traditional Māori name for Warkworth is Puhinui ("Big Plume"), referring to the Puhinui Waterfalls located in the township.